 - Give Service: This is probably one of my favorite things to gift someone who already has everything.
 Try and think of something of service you can do for them.
 It could be doing something they don’t like to do (painting a bedroom, organizing a closet, raking leaves), it could be doing something they don’t have time for (cookie-of-the-month club).
 You could do this act of service one time, or make a certificate to do it more often.

-3. They have expensive/hard to buy for hobbies
+3. Gift Ideas for People with expensive/hard to buy for hobbies

 Maybe the hard-to-buy-for-person on your list has a hobby that you know nothing about.
 Or their hobby requires expensive equipment that is out of your price range!
 So what to do when it comes to gifts?